Wednesday 22nd June, 2005

 The bus took us back into Amsterdam to the diamond centre for an hour or so talk on diamonds, a nice well-rehearsed sale pitch to get us to buy some diamonds that were a few thousand Euros, then we were off for the morning on our own.

-Then we needed to go up the main shopping street, but by this point we only had about ¾ of an hour to get to the bus before it left, and we needed to get lunch, buy souvenirs and get money exchanged.
+Then we needed to go up the main shopping street, but by this point we only had about a short while to get to the bus before it left, and we needed to get lunch, buy souvenirs and get money exchanged.
 So we split up, Lin & I went to the Travelex to exchange money, then went into a little tourist store to buy postcards & shot glasses.
 We asked the guy in there where the nearest toilet was, and he said C&A was probably the easiest place to go, so as that was only a shop or two back down the street, we went back down there, confused the floors, then found the toilets.
 On the way in, my day pack set off the alarm, but we were rushing so much we hardly noticed.
 However, on the way out, it set off the alarm again, and, once again, we hardly paid any attention to it, and we only had about 10mins before the bus came by now, and had to get up the other end of the busy street by then.
 So we started running.

 It was only when we stopped to catch our breath that the store security guard caught up to us.
 He started talking Dutch to us, even though we were talking English to him.
 We followed him back to the store where we waved stuff through the alarmed thingies by the door until we realized it was my toiletries for that night (as we had to carry our day/overnight pack with us) that set of the alarm, as stuff randomly does.
 The annoying part was that at first he was acting as if he couldn’t speak English, and after we found out what was setting it all off he suddenly had perfect English.
-They probably tell them to do that to tourists, but honestly, I wasn’t worried cos I knew stuff had set it off going in, it was just a hassle going through it with someone who pretended not to speak English when he could.
-I’d expect that in France, but that was the only Dutch person I met who was a pain in the arse, the rest were all really nice.

-So after that was sorted out, Lin and I ran down the street to the bus, and still managed to make it there a few minutes before we had to be there.
+So after that was sorted out, Lyn and I ran down the street to the bus, and still managed to make it there a few minutes before we had to be there.
 Thankfully, Reuben had taken the bus to the service people that morning, and he was running late, so we had time to duck into a café and ask them to make us a couple of sandwiches to quickly take away.